 What was your most exciting moment in writing?
 I have two of them.
 I was in high school, on a 12-hour bus trip, and I was writing a novel.
 The girl next to me began reading it and then passed on what she read.
 The next thing I knew many people on the bus were asking where the next chapters were and making positive comments on the story; even the guys.
 That was cool.

 And the 2nd?
 When I was starting college I had to write a paper, before placing in any class.
 They came to me and told me I “placed out” of any requirements and asked me to tutor engineering students in writing.

 And did you?
-Oh, yes, and a few of them got A’s.
+Oh, yes, and a number of them got A’s.

 I guess I have three.
-My writ/lit teacher signed my year book Waiting to read your first novel.
+My high school Writ/Lit teacher signed my year book Waiting to read your first novel.

 You said your first passion is fiction?
 I love it.
 I got into nonfiction by circumstance.
 When I was completing my doctoral thesis, my adjunct professor suggested I turn my thesis into a book, which I eventually did.
 It was actually suffering from EMF Sensitivity that launched my nonfiction career.
 I told my husband, “If other people are suffering like this, I’ve got to help them.
 This is miserable!”
 So I began documenting my experiences.

 This is Riding the Waves, Diagnosing, Treating, and Living with EMF Sensitivity?
 Right.
 Then I decided to follow my adjunct professor’s advice.